-- A. The applicant shall carry out development in conformance with the Conceptual Site Plan prepared by Jordan Architects, Inc. submitted July 13, 2001 that demonstrates conformance with the following blufftop setbacks: - 1) No portion of the residence, excluding the below grade light wells, shall be constructed nearer than 25 feet from the designated "top of bluff" or nearer than 15 feet from the canyon edge, as generally depicted in Exhibit 5, attached in the current staff report. - 2) No hardscape or fencing shall be constructed nearer than 10 feet from the designated "top of bluff" or nearer than 5 feet from the canyon edge, as generally depicted in Exhibit 5, attached in the current staff report. - B. The permittee shall undertake development in accordance with the approved final plans.
+- A. PRIOR TO THE ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicant shall submit, for the Executive Director's review and approval, two (2) full size sets of revised project plans that demonstrate conformance with the following blufftop and canyon setbacks: - 1) Neither the structure nor the window wells shall be constructed nearer than 25 feet from the designated "top of bluff," or nearer than 15 feet from the canyon edge, as generally depicted in Exhibit 5, attached in the current staff report, and - 2) No ancillary development or hardscape features (i.e. patios, decks, fencing) shall be constructed nearer than 15 feet from the designated "top of bluff," or nearer than 5 feet from the canyon edge, as generally depicted in Exhibit 5, attached in the current staff report. - B. The permittee shall undertake development in accordance with the approved final plans.
 Any proposed changes to the approved final plans shall be reported to the Executive Director.
 No changes to the approved final plans shall occur without a Commission amendment to this coastal development permit unless the Executive Director determines that no amendment is required.